strohel/PyBayes/README.rst

 estimation (Bayesian filtering) that is convenient to use.
 Already implemented are Kalman filter, particle filter and marginalized particle filter, all built atop of a light framework of probability density functions.
-PyBayes can optionally use Cython for lage speed gains (Cython build is several times faster).
+PyBayes can optionally use Cython for lage speed gains (Cython build can be several times faster in some situations).

 Future plans include more specialised variants of Kalman/particle filters and speed optimisations.